Semáforo de Anaga: Current status

 The semaphore was handed over to the Hacienda on 2 July 1970, to be maintained as part of the state's heritage, after its operation became unnecessary due to advances in maritime communications.
 It ceased operations in 1971, and the building was subsequently abandoned in 1979.
 It is without legal protection, but was added to the heritage red list on 26 November 2015.
-The building has significantly delayed, with the loss of doors, windows, interior walls, the cisterns, and the decay of the roof and its facade.
+The building has significantly decayed, losing doors, windows, interior walls, cisterns, alongside a general decay of the roof and its facade.
 The signal mast has split, and several fires have happened inside the building.
 The roof collapsed in 2012.

 There is no road to the semaphore: access is only by the PR-TF 5.1 path, which starts from the Igueste church, and covers 2.5 km with a steep incline.

 In 2018, the 123rd birthday of the semaphore was celebrated by flares lit at the site, and an optical signal from the Tenerife Naval Command.